asusoft/TreeMenu/README.md

       Add `{% load draw_menu %}` at the top of your template.
       Add `{% draw_menu 'main_menu' %}` where you want to display the menu in your template.
       Replace `main_menu` with your menu's name (not title).

+There is example of drawing a menu named 'main_menu' on the home.html file